thelibstyles/thelibstyles.github.io/index.md

 * CSS animation using custom vectors
 * Python automation using standard libraries

-Check out my projects on github and fork them like nice piece of chocolate cake 🍰
+Check out my projects on github and fork them like a nice piece of chocolate cake 🍰

 [GO TO MY GITHUB ](https://github.com/thelibstyles)